An Jung-geun: Imprisonment and death

 An's Japanese captors showed sympathy to him.
 He recorded in his autobiography that the public prosecutor, Mizobuchi Takao, exclaimed "From what you have told me, it is clear that you are a righteous man of East Asia.
 I can't believe a sentence of death will be imposed on a righteous man.
 There's nothing to worry about."
-He was also given New Year's delicacies and his calligraphy was highly admired and requested.
+He was also given New Year's delicacies and his calligraphy was highly admired and requested, later stored in Japan.
 After six trials, An was sentenced to death by the Japanese colonial court in Ryojun (Port Arthur).
-An was angered at the sentence, though he expected it.
+An was angered at the sentence, though he expected this outcome.
 He had hoped to be viewed as a prisoner of war instead of an assassin.
 On the same day of sentencing at two o'clock in the afternoon, his two brothers Jeong-geun and Gong-geun met with him to deliver their mother's message, "Your death is for the sake of your country, and don't ask for your life in a cowardly manner.
 Your brave death for justice is final filial regard to your mother."

 Judge Hirashi, who presided over An's trial, had promised An that a stay of execution for at least a few months would be granted, but Tokyo ordered prompt action.
-Before his execution, An made two final requests: that the wardens help him finish his essay, "On Peace in East Asia", and for a set of white silk Korean clothes to die in.
-The warden granted the second request and resigned shortly afterwards.
+Before his execution, An made a final request: that the wardens help him finish his essay, "On Peace in East Asia".
+He also received Korean white clothes from his mother to die in during his execution.
 An requested to be executed as a prisoner of war, by firing squad.
 But instead, it was ordered that he should be hanged as a common criminal.
 An was executed in Ryojun, on 26 March 1910.
 His grave in Lu Shun has not been found.

+During his imprisonment, An was excommunicated by the Catholic church for Ito's assassination, viewed negatively by the church.
+This excommunication was lifted posthumously in 1993.

+An dictated in his will that his body be buried in Harbin Park in China and then relocated to his homeland if Korea achieved independence but his request was not honoured.
+According to records, he was buried near the prison; the Korean government has not received cooperation from the Japanese government regarding the location of his burial.
+Hyochang Park in Seoul contains a grassy mound that serves as an honorary grave for An.